ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lectures/lect04.md

 print(add_to_end(name, "!"))
 print(name)

-# When immutable types are passed into a function, a
+# When immutable types are changed in a function, a local
 # COPY of the data is made and used within the function.
 # Once the function returns, the immutable variable
-# does not change.
+# does not change (See Chapter 3.5)

 def add_to_list(L, i):
     ''' Returns a list with value i appended to it '''